How to Make Multiple Shopify Stores and Maximize Sales

 Especially if you're selling the same inventory under different stores.
 For example, someone with consignment inventory will store products with another business and sell directly to customers.

-Shopify has over 800,000 active sellers, meaning you can't afford to slack with your business.
+PRO TIP: Shopify has over 800,000 active sellers, meaning you can't afford to slack with your business.

-Take a copy of our free and ultimate guide on how to sell on Shopify.
+Get a copy of our free and ultimate guide on how to sell on Shopify.

 Inside you'll learn everything manufacturers need to know about Shopify manufacturing, how to grow your business, the apps you'll need, and how to bring it all together with Smart MRP Software.